ImperialCollegeLondon/guikit/README.md

 # python-gui-template

-Replace "app" anywhere in the code by the name of your package, such as:
+Replace "MyApp" anywhere in the code by the name of your package, such as:

+- setup.cfg (x2)
+- the myapp folder itself
 - docs/source/conf.py